 The officers of the corporation shall be those provided for in the Articles of Incorporation.

 Any officer may resign at any time by delivering a written resignation either to the President or to the Secretary and such resignation shall take effect upon delivery.

 The President of the corporation shall be elected by the Board of Directors, and shall serve a term of three (3) years.
 The President shall have general authority over the business and affairs of the corporation, and shall preside at all meetings of the membership.
 The President shall consult with the Board of Directors on matters involving the exercise of discretion or the interpretation of policies between meetings of the Board of Directors when such matters have not been determined.
-The President shall serve as an ex officio member, without vote, on the Board of Directors, and on any other committees appointed.
+The President shall serve as an ex officio member, without vote (except in the event of tie-breaker vote), on the Board of Directors, and on any other committees appointed.
 The President shall generally supervise and control all of the business and affairs of the Corporation and shall be responsible for the management of the corporation in accordance with the policies, procedures, plans, and budgets adopted by the Board.